Yale-EEB354/finalproject/README.md

 http://genesdev.cshlp.org/content/11/7/815.full.pdf

 The methods I will use to do this are...
 I will start by gathering protein sequence data on NCBI.
 I will find a region within Lon protease that has a high consensus with other microbes.
-Some of the main proteases essential to E. coli, then expand to other bacteria.
 A protease I will start with is: Lon.
-Then, I will gather protein sequence data on NCBI for some of the chaperones and co-chaperones essential to E. coli, then expand to other microbes.
+Then, I will gather protein sequence data on NCBI for a chaperone and co-chaperone.
 The chaperone and Co-chaperone I will start with are: GroEL, GroES....

 For the minimum viable analysis, I will use the ___________ domain protein sequence from Lon protease to run BLAST and search for homologous regions in other proteases in different bacteria.